 Not much can be said for Bottas who took pole on Saturday but ended up taking quite a beating in Bahrain from both world champions finishing third.
 Could the expectation of the Fin in what was last years championship winning car and arguably this years car to beat be too much?
 The next two races will be key for Valetteri to make his mark in the team, but currently he has been below par.

 Another team-mate who has been off the boil is 2006 champ Kimi Raikkonen who has been in limbo during the start of the season.
 Given the Fin’s incredible performance during the second-half of 2016 where Kimi beat Sebastian on most occasions we hoped more out of him.
-Ferrari could have tailored the SF-70H to suit the German which could the be reason why Raikkonen’s performance is poor during the first-half of each season.
+Ferrari could have tailored the SF-70H to suit the German which could the be reason why Kimi’s performance is poor during the first-half of each season.
 Either way we recommend you avoid backing the Fin until later in the year.

 Bull missing it’s horns